Skip to content

 Watch Diabetic Athletic Nicholas Caracandas interviewed by Sweet Life’s Bridget McNulty here.

 If you’re struggling with diabetes and exercise, please know that you’re not alone.
-Join us on Diabetic South Africans to talk about it.
+Join us on South Africans with Diabetes to talk about it.

 Photo by Luis Quintero on Unsplash